 - (a.)
-Intentionally making physical contact of an insulting and provoking nature with the person of another; or, - (b.)
+Intentionally making physical contact of an insulting and provoking nature with the person of another: or. - (b.)
 Intentionally making physical contact which causes physical harm to another, unless such physical contacts or physical harms were in defense of himself or herself, as provided in Georgia law. - (c.)
 Bullying as defined in Rule 5 of this Code of Student Conduct shall also apply to school bus behavior. - 28.
 Commit any act of sexual harassment as defined in Title IX of the United States Educational Code, or Rule 8 of the Code of Student Conduct & Discipline. - 29.
-Possess or use any electronic devices during the operation of a school bus, including but not limited to, radios, electronic games, tape or disc player, beepers, pagers, cellular, digital or other mobile phones, laser device; or any other electronic device in a manner that might interfere with the school bus communications equipment or the school bus driver's operation of the school bus. - Use mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that might interfere with the school bus driver's operation of the school bus. - 31.
-Mark, deface or otherwise damage Richmond County property (the school bus or any of its equipment) or another's personal property. - 32.
+Use electronic devices, mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that might interfere with the school bus driver's operation of the school bus. - Mark, deface or otherwise damage School System property (the school bus or any of its equipment) or another's personal property. - 31.
 Incite, advise or counsel others to engage in prohibited acts.